opixelum/brain-disk-gitbook/docs/glossary.md

 Key step in the development of a new product or service, where we demonstrate its sustainability.

-## REST
+## Representational State Transfer (REST)
-Representational State Transfer.
 Architectural style for developing web services.

 ## REST API
 API that conforms to the design principles of the REST architectural style.